Common questions about Agriculture, Environment and Animal Care industry placements

 We are set in a rural location with limited or no public transport facilities, how will a student travel to and from work?

-The college or school you are working with might provide student transport, especially if you’re offering several students an opportunity on the same site, so talk to them in the first instance.
+The school or college you are working with might provide student transport, especially if you’re offering several students an opportunity on the same site, so talk to them in the first instance.

 Another way to get students to site is to arrange to take several students from an agreed centralised and suitable pick-up point.